-|School||% of schools with active school policies (eg, Daily Physical Activity, recess, “everyone plays” approach, bike racks at school, traffic calming on school property, outdoor time).
+|% of schools with active school policies (e.g., daily PE, daily physical activity, recess, “everyone plays” approach, bike racks at school, traffic calming on school property, outdoor time).

 % of schools where the majority (≥ 80%) of students are taught by a PE specialist.

 % of schools that offer physical activity opportunities (excluding PE) to the majority (> 80%) of their students.

-|% of children or parents who perceive their community/ municipality is doing a good job at promoting physical activity (eg, variety, location, cost, quality)
+|% of children or parents who perceive their community/ municipality is doing a good job at promoting physical activity (e.g., variety, location, cost, quality).

-% of communities/municipalities that report they have policies promoting physical activity
+% of communities/municipalities that report they have policies promoting physical activity.

-% of children or parents living in a safe neighborhood where they can be physically active. % of children or parents who report having well-maintained facilities, parks and playgrounds in their community that are safe to use.
+% of children or parents who report living in a safe neighbourhood where they can be physically active. % of children or parents who report having well-maintained facilities, parks and playgrounds in their community that are safe to use.

 |Evidence of leadership and commitment in providing physical activity opportunities for all children and youth.

 Allocated funds and resources for the implementation of physical activity promotion strategies and initiatives for all children and youth.

-Demonstrated progress through the key stages of public policy making (ie, policy agenda, policy formation, policy implementation, policy evaluation, and decisions about the future).
+Demonstrated progress through the key stages of public policy making (i.e., policy agenda, policy formation, policy implementation, policy evaluation and decisions about the future).